 What does the Floral Emblem mean?

-Back in the late seventies I was unsuccessful in a bid to have the Redland Shire Council remove the Poinciana as its floral Emblem and adopt a native; Melaleuca quinquinervia, as its supreme tree despite having the majority of the residents at the time favouring a native over an foreign tree.
+Back in the late seventies I was unsuccessful in a bid to have the Redland Shire Council remove the Poinciana as its floral Emblem and adopt a local native; Melaleuca quinquinervia, as its supreme tree despite having the majority of the residents at the time favouring a native over an foreign tree.
+My back up tree if the Shire wanted to maintain the RED theme was to have Brachychiton aceriifolium.

 To me Melaleuca quinquinervia would have been an ideal choice – native, easy to grow, consistent and prolific in bloom with history.
 It was found in every division of the Shire, on every Island and in every suburb.
 It grew and could be seen at the 4 entry points to the Shire in those days from Gumdale, Capalaba west Mount Cotton Road and Carbrook.
 It lined many of the main roads in the shire but was never weedy.
 It had the ability to grow on all soil types and in every garden in the area something the Poinciana was incapable of doing.